THIS DATE IN HISTORY: OCTOBER 17

 1957: Henri Richard of the Montreal Canadiens scores three goals for his first NHL hat trick and assists on three other goals for a six-point night in a 9-3 win against the visiting Toronto Maple Leafs.

 1974: The expansion Washington Capitals earn their first victory when they defeat the Chicago Blackhawks 4-3 at Capital Centre.
 Jack Egers scores the winning goal midway through the third period, and Ron Low makes 33 saves.
-The win gives the Capitals a 1-2-1 record after four games.; they win seven of their final 76 and finish 8-67-5.
+The win gives the Capitals a record of 1-2 with one tie after four games; they win seven of their final 76 and finish 8-67 with five ties.

 1989: The Calgary Flames pull off the greatest late-game comeback in NHL history to earn an 8-8 tie against the Quebec Nordiques at the Colisee.
 The Flames trail 8-3 with less than seven minutes left in the third period before Gary Roberts scores twice in 16 seconds and Jim Peplinski gets another goal 11 seconds later to cut the deficit to 8-6.
-With the Flames shorthanded and goaltender Mike Vernon off for an extra attacker, Doug Gilmour scores a goal with 15 seconds remaining, then sets up Paul Ranheim for the tying goal four seconds later.
+With the Flames shorthanded and goalie Mike Vernon off for an extra attacker, Doug Gilmour scores a goal with 15 seconds remaining, then sets up Paul Ranheim for the tying goal four seconds later.
 The Flames set an NHL record for the fastest two shorthanded goals.

 1991: Paul Coffey of the Pittsburgh Penguins becomes the highest-scoring defenseman in NHL history.
 He has two assists in an 8-5 victory against the Islanders at the Civic Arena, giving him 1,053 career points.
 Coffey passes Hall of Famer (and longtime Islanders star) Denis Potvin.

 Video: Paul Coffey is one of three D-men to score 40 goals

 2015: The undefeated Canadiens extend the best start in their history by defeating the Detroit Red Wings 4-1 at Bell Centre for their sixth consecutive victory.
 Montreal's best previous six-game start is 5-0-1, accomplished four times but not since 1977-78.